Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u command that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ command that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school command  that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+mv [[:upper:]]* /tmp/u command that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ command that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school command  that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory ls -amvp Life is a series of commas, not period